Responsible conduct in research involves different needs and guidelines, depending on the kind of research that is being undertaken.

 Information about safety and legal requirements governing the use of radiation in research.

-If you become aware of activities that you believe could be breaches of the Code or research misconduct, several avenues are open to you.
+If you become aware of activities that you believe are 'research code breaches' or 'serious research code breach' (research misconduct), several avenues are open to you.

 The central code governing research integrity in Australia.